Ai-ithub/i-drill/frontend/README.md

 npm run dev
 ```

-The dashboard will be available at `http://localhost:3000`
+The dashboard will be available at `http://localhost:3001`

+**Note**: Make sure the backend server is running on port 8001 before accessing the dashboard.

 ## Features